ripple/xrpldotorg-redocly-migration-poc/docs/concepts/understanding-xrpl/tokens/non-fungible.md

 Extensions to the XRP Ledger support two new objects and a new ledger structure.

-The [NFToken][] is a native NFT type.
+The `NFToken` is a native NFT type.
 It has operations to enumerate, purchase, sell, and hold such tokens.
 An `NFToken` is a unique, indivisible unit that is not used for payments.

-The [NFTokenPage object][] contains a set of `NFToken` objects owned by the same account.
+The `NFTokenPage object` contains a set of `NFToken` objects owned by the same account.

-You create a new `NFToken` using the [NFTokenMint transaction][].
+You create a new `NFToken` using the `NFTokenMint` transaction.

-[NFTokenOffer object][] is a new object that describes an offer to buy or sell a single `NFToken`.
+`NFTokenOffer` object is a new object that describes an offer to buy or sell a single `NFToken`.

-You destroy an `NFToken` using the [NFTokenBurn transaction][].
+You destroy an `NFToken` using the `NFTokenBurn` transaction.

 ## `NFToken` Lifecycle